Active Shooter and Explosives

 In this ASPR TRACIE webinar, healthcare providers who responded to the mass shooting incident in Las Vegas share their experiences and recommendations that can help others prepare for similar incidents.

-This ASPR TRACIE white paper can help emergency medical system (EMS) medical directors and EMS systems planners and hospital emergency planners to key differences between “conventional” MCIs and mass violence events when: the scene is dynamic; the number of patients far exceeds usual resources; and usual triage and treatment paradigms may fail.
+This ASPR TRACIE white paper (developed after a national expert roundtable) can help emergency medical system (EMS) medical directors and EMS systems planners to understand and plan for key differences between “conventional” MCIs and mass violence events when: the scene is dynamic; the number of patients far exceeds usual resources; and usual triage and treatment paradigms may fail.

 This supplemental issue includes articles on various types of management (organization, operations, and medical) of explosive incidents, based on a summary of expert panel consensus statements and lessons learned.